razor-network/docs-v2/docs/stake.md

 $ razor addStake --address 0x5a0b54d5dc17e0aadc383d2db43b0a0d3e029c4c --value 1000250000000000000000 --weiRazor true
 ```

-If you have a 5678.1001 razors in your account, you can stake those using the stake command with weiRazor flag.
+If you have a 5678.1001 RAZOR tokens in your account, you can stake those using the stake command with weiRazor flag.

 Example: